Museo Nao Victoria: HMS Beagle

 HMS Beagle, a British Navy brig-sloop, was converted into an exploration vessel.
 The most famous of her three trips was the second one under the command of Captain FitzRoy.
 On board was the young Charles Darwin.
-HMS Beagle remained in the Magellan región for almost three years, and the observations made by Darwin were influential in the development of his theory of evolution.
+HMS Beagle remained in the Magellan Region for almost three years, and the observations made by Darwin were influential in the development of his theory of evolution.
 The construction of the full-size HMS Beagle replica started in November 2012.
 Four years later, in November 2016, the museum announced that the vessel was completed.

 Other collections

 Shipbuilding workshop

-During summer 2013 the shipbuilding workshop of the Museum built a one third size scale replica of an 18th-century galleon.
+During summer 2013 the shipbuilding workshop of the museum built a one-third scale replica of an 18th-century galleon.